pandas-dev/pandas/web/pandas/pdeps/accepted/0001-purpose-and-guidelines.md

 Anyone can propose a PDEP, but in most cases developers of pandas itself and related projects are expected to author PDEPs.
-If you are unsure if you should be opening an issue or creating a PDEP, it's probably save to start by [opening an issue](https://github.com/pandas-dev/pandas/issues/new/choose), which can be eventually moved to a PDEP.
+If you are unsure if you should be opening an issue or creating a PDEP, it's probably safe to start by [opening an issue](https://github.com/pandas-dev/pandas/issues/new/choose), which can be eventually moved to a PDEP.